jihyukkim-nlp/CollectiveKD/README.md

 ## Step 2.
-Obtain Collective Knowledge from Pseudo-Relevance Feedback (PRF) Passages
+Obtain Collective Knowledge from PRF

 The overall process is as follows:
 1. encoding and indexing.